Code-Institute-Submissions/reaction-game/README.md

 - Older versions of Safari have a bug when scaling with percentages and rem units in desktop view causing the start- and restart button to oversize and an excessive border-radius.
 Cause of action would be to change units to px.
 Added Media Query to override certain webkits for Safari, IE and Edge.
+- Older versions of Safari have problems with displaying png images.
 ---
 ## Deployment